 The Economic History Society has introduced an annual prize of £1,000 for the best doctoral dissertation in Economic and/or Social History.

 Eligible candidates can be nominated by a dissertation supervisor or an examiner.
 All dissertations must be written in English and must have been awarded during the calendar year preceding the prize.
 For example, to be eligible for the 2024 prize (which will be presented at the 2024 annual conference) the thesis must have been awarded during 2019.
 Nominations should be accompanied, in the first instance, by the following:

 If the Prize Committee deems that the dissertation merits serious consideration, a copy of the thesis will be requested.
 Please note that we will be unable to return these.
 Please note too that we are unable to offer feedback on individual theses, or the judging process.

 The winner of the Thirsk-Feinstein Prize will be announced each year at the annual conference.

 Nominations, and supporting materials, should please be sent electronically to the Administrator.
-The deadline for applications is 31 December 2020.
+The deadline for applications is 31 December 2021.

 The Economic History Society awards a prize of £1,000, on a biennial basis, for the best first monograph in Economic and/or Social History.
 Eligibility for the prize is normally restricted to books published within 10 years of the author having been awarded a PhD, although allowances can be made for authors who have had a career break (e.g. for parental leave).